Home Why do Muhajirs want independent Muhajirstan?

 MQM and Independent Muhajirstan

 MQM founder & leader Altaf Hussain is today recognized as the leader of the third-largest political party in Pakistan.
-He is perhaps the first and only leader in Pakistan to have introduced the non-feudal political philosophy and formed a truly democratic, liberal, and progressive political culture by MQM which truly represents the educated middle class, minorities, and have-nots.
+He is perhaps the first and only leader in Pakistan to have introduced the non-feudal political philosophy and formed a truly democratic, liberal, and progressive political culture by MQM, which truly represents the educated middle class, minorities, and the have-nots.

-In three years, nearly 10,000 Muhajirs were killed and 100000 MQM workers were abducted, arrested, and tortured by security forces.
+In three years, nearly 10,000 Muhajirs were killed, and 100000 MQM workers were abducted, arrested, and tortured by security forces.
 There was a military operation named “Operation Clean-up,” launched by Pak security forces in Karachi city in 1992.
-It was only directed at marginalizing the MQM movement and Muhajir voice.
+It was only directed at marginalizing the MQM movement and the Muhajir voice.

-Though in the last decade or so, the level of violence against Muhajir people has come down, the censorship on MQM is still continuing in Karachi and other cities of Sindh.
+Though in the last decade or so, the level of violence against Muhajir people has come down, the censorship on MQM is continuing in Karachi and other cities of Sindh.
 Intentionally, Pak security forces and establishment are raiding Muhajir households and dominated areas, and people are being wrongly implicated, abducted, or facing enforced disappearances.

 Qasba aligarh massacre